Samikshya Thapa (Samikshya)

 have the same hue of red;

-just that the sun looks
+the sun looks

 a little more tired